Fleek-PIatform/latency-measure/README.md

 - [Service](service/)
   - The binary being deployed to the EC2 instances, sets up a http server that runs arbitrary get requests and reports the TTFB.
 - [Client](client/)
-  - In charge of sending requests to the EC2 instances and the lambda comparison and recording them to the db
+  - In charge of sending requests to the EC2 instances and formatting and saving results
-  - Can do concurrent or sequential requests
 - [TS](ts/)
-  - The deployment script for the EC2 instances in various geographic locations, and spawns a [Service](service/) system service and exposes port 3000
+  - The deployment script for the EC2 instances in various geographic locations, and spawns a [Service](service/) system service on port 3000

 All crates have `cargo run -- --help` for usage